Stephen Carlton Clark: Legacy

 The International House of New York's Stephen C. Clark Fund, established in 1960 by a bequest from his estate, funds scholarships and stipends for foreign students.

-Clark served as chairman of the board of directors of the Baseball Hall of Fame, as did his son Stephen C. Clark Jr. Jane Forbes Clark, daughter of Stephen C. Clark Jr. and Jane Forbes Clark, née Wilbur, has served on the board since 1992, and been its chairman since 2000.
+Clark served as chairman of the board of directors of the Baseball Hall of Fame, as did his son Stephen C. Clark Jr. Jane Forbes Clark II, daughter of Stephen C. Clark Jr. and Jane Forbes (née Wilbur) Clark, has served on the board since 1992, and been its chairman since 2000.